Communication Requirements for Internal vs. External Audiences

 An external audience includes people outside your organization who may be affected by the project or have an interest in it.
 This could include the public, media, local residents, elected officials, or government regulators.

-Internal vs. External Audiences
+Internal Audiences External Audiences

 2. Why Communication Needs Are Different